chriskrycho/v4.chriskrycho.com/2014/goodbye-notifications.txt

 Subtitle: Hello, Increased Focus
 Author: Chris Krycho
 Date: 2014-07-11 18:50
-Description: The Accidental Tech Podcast guys inspired me to change how I handle notifications for social media&mdash;silencing them all.
+Summary: The Accidental Tech Podcast guys inspired me to change how I handle notifications for social media&mdash;silencing them all.
 So far, I like it a lot.

 In [this week's episode][ep] of [Accidental Tech Podcast][atp], hosts Casey Liss and John Siracusa mentioned that they have the sound aspect of notifications